-Updated: April 21, 2011
+Updated: April 18, 2014

-Applies To: Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012
+Applies To: Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012

-The calculated amount is the difference between the tax value depreciation amount and the accounting value model depreciation amount.
+Derogatory depreciation is an additional depreciation amount that is calculated from the difference between the tax value model depreciation amount and the accounting value model depreciation amount during the life of the fixed asset.
 If the amount is positive, the transaction type is Derogatory decrease.
 If the amount is negative, the transaction type is Derogatory increase.

 For example, a EUR 1,000 fixed asset is depreciated in accounting for five years and in tax for three years.
-In this example, the accounting depreciation for the first year will be EUR 200 (1000/5), and the extra tax amount will be EUR 133.33 (1000/3 – 1000/5, or 333.33 -200.00).
+In this example, the accounting depreciation for the first year is EUR 200 (1000/5), and the extra tax amount is EUR 133.33 (1000/3 – 1000/5, or 333.33 -200.00).

 To use derogatory depreciation, the value models must meet the following requirements:

-You must select the same calendar for fixed assets in the Value models form for both the accounting and tax value models.
+You select the same calendar for fixed assets in the Value models form for both the accounting and tax value models.

-If the depreciation method for the depreciation profile is Reducing balance, you must select the Full depreciation check box for the tax value model in the Depreciation profiles form.
+If the depreciation method for the depreciation profile is Reducing balance, you select the Full depreciation check box for the tax value model in the Depreciation profiles form.

-The depreciation profiles that are selected for both the accounting and tax value models must have the same depreciation year and period frequency.
+The depreciation profiles that are selected for both the accounting and tax value models have the same depreciation year and period frequency.